sarikap8/gicsproj/README.md

-# Girls In Computer Science Project
+# Girls In Computer Science Project - Wikipedia flower quiz
-#Aidan Rosen, Ridhima Inukurti, Sarika Pasumarthy, Yazhisai Rajaraman
+Ridhima Inukurti, Sarika Pasumarthy, Yazhisai Rajaraman, Aidan Rosen

-#Our goal was to utilize webscraping while learning more about API usage with Python.
+Our goal was to utilize webscraping while learning more about API usage with Python.